Reference types

 By “concrete lifetime”, I mean some compile-time determined lifetime.
 The exact

-definition of "lifetime" is surprisingly complicated and beyond the scope of this
+definition of “lifetimes” in Rust is surprisingly complicated and beyond the scope